-Discretionary Rural Rate Relief for village post offices, general stores, qualifying food shops, public houses, and petrol filling stations.
+Discretionary Rural Rate Relief for village post offices and general stores.

 The rural business must be in a designated rural settlement area that has a population of 3,000 or less.
-In each of the following cases South Norfolk Council will exercise its discretion to provide a 50% rate relief.
+Broadland District Council will exercise its discretion to provide a 50% rate relief: